 2017 : Irène Fuerison-Prize of the Royal Academy of Belgium for 'Jarres ointes de songe'

-2016 : Laureate of the Sabam Awards 2016 in the Contemporary Music category
+2016 : Laureate at the Sabam Awards 2016 in the Contemporary Music category

 2016 : Second Prize at the First International Composition Competition « Music and Nature » of Sassello for 'Impression'

-2015 : Laureate with an honourable mention at the International Composition Competition « De Bach au Jazz » for 'Sinueuses d'enluminure'
+2015 : Honorable mention at the International Composition Competition « De Bach au Jazz » for 'Sinueuses d'enluminure'

 2015 : Prize at the International Composition Competition of the Real Academia de Bellas Artes de San Carlos de Valencia for 'Apoptosis'